Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 Continuously Update and Refine the Process Map

-These maps should be continuously updated and refined as ITSM processes evolve and change over time in line with technological innovation (say, Machine Learning).
+You should continuously update and refine these maps as ITSM processes evolve and change over time, aligning with technological innovations like Machine Learning.
 In this way, the maps will remain relevant and effective in meeting changing customer needs.
 For this, you need to

 Common Challenges in ITSM Process Mapping